varuntandon04/varuntandon04.github.io/README.md

 ### [1.
 Classification of Hepatitis C Categories](https://github.com/varuntandon04/Hepatitis-C-Data-Analysis)

-### The primary goal was to perform multi-class classification on the Kaggle [dataset](https://www.kaggle.com/fedesoriano/hepatitis-c-dataset).
+### This project is to showcase my skills in a classification problem, and how I approach fine tuning models.
+The primary goal was to perform multi-class classification on the Kaggle [dataset](https://www.kaggle.com/fedesoriano/hepatitis-c-dataset).
 Multiple models were tested and compared.
 #### Models used:
 * Decision Tree
 * Random Forest